|

 Land.
 Time to reflect on our wonderful trip together before going

-following the tour schedule will return to Cairo by air this
+our separate ways.
+Those following the tour schedule will fly to Cairo

 Overnight: 5-star hotel